januhub/amazon-ui-repo-playwright/readme.md

 1. Clone the repo
 2. Run `npm install` in root directory of the repo
 3. Run `npx playwright test` in root directory of the repo
 4. Currently headless has been set `false` in `amazon-search-to-payment.spec.ts`.
-Hence it will run with visuazliation
+Hence it will run with visualization
 5. Run `npx playwright show-report`

 ## Test description